Cryptojacking cover

 • Deploying online ads infected with JavaScript code that auto-execute once loaded on the victim’s browser.

-In the end, it is a type of malware, and unfortunately, it is pretty hard to trace.
+Ultimately, it is a type of malware, and unfortunately, it is pretty hard to trace.
 But on the bright side, cryptojacking malware doesn’t directly damage the equipment it attacks or the victims’ data.

 How to Detect Cryptojacking Activity?